Information for children in English and Spanish and available in audio. Other sections of their website have information for parent(s).

-Delaware County Libraries invites parents and caregivers to bring their young children to a series of infant storytimes in local libraries.
-Designed for children aged birth to 24 months, infant storytimes consist of books, music, fingerplays, rhymes and puppets.
-The program is free, but advanced registration is recommended.
+Delaware County Libraries invites parents and caregivers to bring their young children to infant and toddler storytimes in local libraries.

 GSK Science in the Summer™ is a free science education program that helps elementary school children “grow into science.”
 Through classes held in public libraries and other community-based organizations, the program gets kids excited about learning science with hands-on experiments.

 Delaware County Libraries are partnering this summer with Bethlehem Steel FC, the Philadelphia Union’s minor league soccer club, for a Reading Challenge that will run from June 1-the end of their season.

 Located in the field behind the amphitheater stage, StoryWalk is a children's story book that is spread out page by page across 19 reading stations along an approximately .25 mile trail that promotes health and literacy in children.